 This unit will provide an introduction to the key concepts, theories and methods of politics which have been deployed to analyse the relationship between power, ideology and the state.
 The first part of the unit explores the concepts of power and authority, drawing on a range of theorists, beginning with Weber and going on to compare the various theoretical positions of the likes of Foucault, Habermas and Giddens.
-The nature and origin of the modern state will be explored through the thinking of Michael Mann, amongst others, and the development of the notion and forms of political ideology will be traced along a linear spectrum, from Communism through to Fascism, with concrete examples of how these ideologies have played out in various global contexts.
-These themes will then be developed in the remainder of the unit.
+The nature and origin of the modern state will be explored and the development of the notion and forms of political ideology will be traced along a linear spectrum, from Communism through to Fascism.
+These themes will then be developed in the remainder of the unit, through focusing on key controversies in global politics such as the legitimacy of humanitarian intervention and the nature of globalisation.
 The unit provides students with a grounding in the core concepts, empirical techniques and theoretical models of politics as a discipline.
 Throughout the unit, conceptual, methodological and theoretical similarities and differences between the approaches of political scientists and sociologists will be made.